 I believe that having a youthful attitude influences our health, happiness, friendships, attitudes, and lives in general.
 I have been accused of being a bit of a goofball in the past and occasionally now.
 But I think that ability to be silly sometimes has helped me feel younger.
 (Ever notice when someone with wrinkles, smiles, some of the wrinkles disappear?)
 People tell me that I look much younger than my age.
-I am 70.
+I am 70 in this photo.

 In the past, more so than now, I often said and did things that most other women my age wouldn’t do.
 I climbed a tree at 38 years old, (but won’t do that again!)
 I still wear blue jeans in the fall and winter.
 I wear long skirts or long dresses in the summer in spite of my less than svelte body.